Forrest River massacre: First stage of the Forrest River massacre

-On 6 June, the police patrol travelled to a place known as Wodgil in the upper reaches of the Forrest River.
+On 6 June 1926, the police patrol travelled to a place known as Wodgil in the upper reaches of the Forrest River.
 Here they camped for two days where they managed to round up and take prisoner a number of Aboriginal people.
 Seven of these, 4 males and 3 females, were forcibly taken to nearby creek beds named Gotegotemerrie and Mowerie.
 At the former site the four men were killed and their remains burnt in makeshift ground ovens covered in large flat rocks.
 At the latter site, the three women were likewise disposed of.
 The remnant ashes, teeth and bone fragments were then dumped in the shallow pools of the creek beds.

-On 10 June the police patrol moved on to another site known as Police Camp No. 3 some kilometres to the north of Wodgil.
+On 10 June 1926 the police patrol moved on to another site known as Police Camp No. 3 some kilometres to the north of Wodgil.
 Here they rounded up another nine local Aboriginal people, 5 males and 4 females.
-They were taken to a nearby ravine where they were killed and their remains burnt in a large contained bonfire.
+The captives were taken to a nearby ravine where they were killed and their remains burnt in a large contained bonfire.
 The ashes and the burnt remains, including thousands of fragments of bones, were later discovered dumped next to the killing site in the ravine.

-On 14 June the group raided a large encampment of Aboriginal people and took 34 prisoners.
+On 14 June 1926 the group raided a large encampment of Aboriginal people and took 34 prisoners.
 They interrogated their captives about the killing of Hay but apparently later released them with no casualties.
 By this stage the punitive expedition was running low on supplies and the group's leaders decided to go to the Nulla Nulla homestead and the Forrest River mission to resupply.

 After arriving at Nulla Nulla, Daniel Murnane, a visiting veterinary surgeon who had volunteered for the patrol as he was a friend of Hay, decided to leave the expedition and return to Wyndham.
-On 19 June Murnane arrived at Wyndham where he gave initial reports about the punitive expedition.
+On 19 June 1926 Murnane arrived at Wyndham where he gave initial reports about the punitive expedition.
 It was alleged that he said that "it was worse than the war" and that he "had enough of it", statements that he later denied.
 Upon hearing these reports, Sergeant Arthur Buckland, who was in charge of the Wyndham police, decided to recall the patrol and he left to rendezvous with them at the Forrest River mission.